ts756632/8_Week_SQL_Challenge/Digital Analysis.md

 **2. How many cookies does each user have on average?**

  Step 1: use the COUNT and GROUP BY function to find out how many cookies each user has (inner query). <br>
- Step 2: use the AGV function to calculate average cookies each user has.(outer query)<br>
+ Step 2: use the AGV function to calculate average cookies each user has(outer query).<br>
  Step 3: use the ROUND function to round the number to 3 decimal places.<br>

 ````sql